To start with the discussion of the above-said topic, I wish to take a real-life example:

-A husband and a wife, living in the same house, are not communicating with each other.
+Imagine a husband and a wife, living in the same house, are not communicating with each other.
 Or let’s say there is nothing to communicate between them.
-They just text each other if anything important to be taken care.
-Otherwise both are busy in their own lives and do not disturb/take care much about each other.
+They just text each other if anything important needs to be taken care of.
+Otherwise, both are busy with their own lives and do not disturb/take care much about each other.

-Yes, it is bug assignment.
-Everyone wants to show that problem is from other end.
-If it’s understood that ultimately the problem is within the premises (project) and if tried to resolve it together, all the other problems can be taken care.
+Yes, it is a bug assignment.
+Everyone wants to show that the problem is from the other end.
+If it’s understood that ultimately the problem is within the premises (project) and if tried to resolve it together, all the other problems can be taken care of easily.

-Also read => How to Build and Grow Your QA Team
+Also, read => How to Build and Grow Your QA Team

-Ok, now we know the benefits of working together rather than being a developer or tester, but how to make it work?
+Ok, now we know the benefits of working together rather than being a developer or a tester, but how to make it work?

 Ideas to work together:

-If a tester thinks that the bug he reported was rejected because developer wanted to hurt, because developer does not like to resolve bugs, because developer thinks that specific tester does not understand things properly or because developer thinks he is a developer and he does the best……the testing ideas and bugs, both are going to decrease.
+If a tester thinks that the bug he reported was rejected because developer wanted to hurt, or the developer does not like to resolve bugs, or the developer thinks that the specific tester does not understand things properly or because developer thinks he is a developer and he does the best, then the testing ideas and bugs, both are going to decrease.

 So, if possible, do not think that you are a tester, first think you are a team member who is working hard to make things right.
-Do not get hurt when bugs are rejected but try to know the reason behind it.
-Do not stop yourself after knowing that the estimated time for testing was completed.
+Do not get hurt when bugs are rejected, rather try to know the reason behind it.
+Do not stop yourself from knowing that the estimated time for testing was completed.

-The frequent communication between development and testing teams helps generating more ideas on each side.
-Developer can suggest about how to test a particular module better and at the same time tester can show how to correct the defect.
+#5) Share ideas but do not emphasize on implementation: The frequent communication between development and testing teams helps to generate more ideas on each side.
+The developer can suggest how to test a particular module better and at the same time, the tester can show how to correct the defect.
 Open yourself for new suggestions and sharing ideas.

-After finding a critical bug, do not make a fun of it in front of developer.
-Understand that the way a tester works under time and budget crunches, same applies to developer too.
-No one can create a bug free software otherwise testing would not have existed.
-So understand your role and help in rectifying issues rather than making fun of them.
+#6) Accept that human being is mistakable: After finding a critical bug, do not make fun of it, in front of the developer.
+Understand the tester works under time and budget crunches, the same as the developer.
+No one can create a bug-free software, otherwise testing would not have existed.
+To understand your role and help in rectifying the issues rather than making fun of them.

-Prefer agile methodologies, work together, do pair testing, work with developers, discuss and meet frequently, document less, give equal importance and respect to everyone’s work.
+#8) Agile and pair testing: Prefer agile methodologies, work together, do pair testing, work with developers, discuss and meet frequently, document less, give equal importance and respect to everyone’s work.

-I would conclude the topic as below:
+I would conclude the topic below:

 If you think you are a sweeper, you will be a sweeper always.